Flood warning service

 RESULTS - FINAL PRODUCTS

 - A flood alert service leveraging the use of country-wide in-situ station networks to be used as an early-warning system.
-This service will be operated by Predict Services with data coming from in-situ stations set-up by vorteX.io and the French hydrometeorology service (SCHAPI)
+This service was operated by Predict Services with data coming from in-situ stations set-up by vorteX.io and the French hydrometeorology service (SCHAPI)

 - An automated flood mapping system based on both Copernicus Sentinel- and VHR TerraSarX- as well as Pleiades-data.
 The mapping system is based on the CNES collaborative Ground segment (PEPS) that gives access to Sentinel-1, -2 and -3 data and embeds the image processing components (cf. Figure 1).

 - Flood risk indicator maps based on time-series processing on selected sites giving access to local entities for urban planning and land use.
 These maps simulate varying water-levels and take into account local CFD simulations assimilating in-situ data and 2D flood-maps topography and hydrography data.

 Predict Services generated a flood risk map based on the maps provided by CERFACS as shown in the figure below:

 Figure 3 Maximum flood zone provided on the Garonne Marmandaise (44.50125°N, 0.15562°E) - Seewater visualization platform © Predict Services

 In order to finalize these developments, thanks in particular to a digital twin of warning system and mapping of flood risks on a local and global scale, the project continues from 2023 under the name FloodDAM-DT, still under the SCO label.

 At the end of the FloodDAM-DT project, the machine-learning models developed will be made available as free software.

 Related SCO Projects